 The Hills Board has developed a Skills Matrix which sets out the mix of skills necessary to achieve the strategic and operational priorities of the Company.
-When filling board positions candidates are assessed against the skill set outlined below.
+When filling board positions, candidates are assessed against the skill set outlined below.
 The current mix of directors provides coverage of all the skills identified.

-SKILLS SKILLS MATRIX Strategic Priorities / Areas Functional Industry Specialisation Improve Customer Advocacy Drive Value from the Core Build and acquire growth businesses Marketing, Retail, Sales, Distribution General Business Management &amp; Entrepreneurship Highly Competitive &amp; Dynamic Markets Strategic Leadership Mergers and Acquisition Other Geographical Expertise and Experience Telecommunications Engineering &amp; Networks Information and Technology Security and Monitoring Health Industry &amp; Medical Audio Visual Government Other Areas CEO Level ExperienceOther NED Experience Accounting, Finance and Audit Legal, Governance and Compliance Risk Management Human Resources and Remuneration M&amp;A
+Strategic Priorities / Areas SKILLS MATRIX Strategie i Hornies / Areas Functional Industry Specialisation Improve Customer Advocacy Drive Value from the Core Build and acquire growth Marketing, Retail, Sales, Distribution General Business Management & Entrepreneurship Highly Competitive & Dynamic Markets Information and TechnologyHealth Industry & MedicalGovernment businesses Strategic Leadership Mergers and Acquisition Other Geographical Expertise and Experience Other Areas CEO Level ExperienceOther NED Experience Accounting, Finance and Audit Legal, Governance and Compliance Risk Management Human Resources and Remuneration Mergers and Acquisition